AI YouTube Video Maker: Create YouTube Videos Within Minutes

 Most drafts generate in minutes.
 Final rendering time depends on length and complexity.
 Batch processing and API jobs scale to handle high-volume production for content creators.

 You retain full ownership and rights to all videos and assets you generate with HeyGen.
-Ensure third-party content you include is properly licensed.
+Please ensure any third-party content you include is properly licensed.

 Yes.
-HeyGen uses enterprise-grade security, role-based access, and private workspace controls to protect content and production workflows.
+HeyGen uses enterprise-grade security, role-based access, and private workspace controls to safeguard your content and production workflows.

 Explore more AI-powered tools